Where Are They Now?

-Gross, Gil: KLAC, 2001-02.
+GROSS, Gil: KLAC, 2001-02.
 Gil joined KGO-San Francisco for afternoons in the fall of 2007.
 He left shortly after Cumulus took over KGO in late 2011.
-Gil now hosts afternoons at KKSF NewsTalk 910 in Oakland/San Francisco.
+Gil went on to host afternoons at KKSF NewsTalk 910 in Oakland/San Francisco.

 Gross, Laura: KRLA, 1978-82.
 Laura owns radio and tv production company creating nationally syndicated shows and EPKs.
 She produces two weekly radio shows, "On the Radio" and "The Countdown Companion."

 Gross, Terry: KPCC.
 Terry hosts the syndicated Fresh Air program for NPR.